nghoanglongde/datastructures-algorithms-notes/08 BREADTH FIRST SEARCH - BFS/README.md

 + Time and Space complexity - Adjacency matrix: O(n^2), with n is the number of nodes in the graph

-+ In BFS, we use Queue instead of Stack likes DFS, and BFS always can find the minimum path from start_input to end_input
++ In BFS, we use Queue instead of Stack likes DFS, and BFS always can find the shortest path from start_input to end_input

 ```python
 from queue import Empty, Queue